 What happens if the home page of my blog is a page?

 It should already be getting lots of views.
 I have the ‘about Hugh’ page of my blog set as my home page, which means it’s one of the most-visited parts of my blog.

 What’s the block I’m referring to in the title of this post?

 The ‘Page list‘ block.
-It’s there to help bloggers promote the behind the scenes pages of their blog.
-I’ve included one on my ‘about Hugh‘ page.
+It’s there to help bloggers promote the behind-the-scenes pages of their blogs.
+I’ve included one on my ‘Meet Hugh‘ page.
 When you add it to a post or page, it automatically pulls through links to all the pages you have on your blog.

 Before I add the ‘Page list’ block to this post, please don’t be tempted to click on any of the links in the block until you’ve read the rest of the post.
 You’ll discover why towards the end of this post.

 Contact Hugh – is a secure way for visitors to my blog to contact me without leaving personal information in the comments section of any of my posts or pages.
 Every blog should have a channel for visitors to contact the owner, other than via leaving a comment.
 My blog post, How To Create And Add A Contact Me Form To Your WordPress Blog, gives full details.

 My Books – details of all my books, what they are about, where they are on sale and some reviews.